lucatodeschini/fizz-buzz-kata/STEP_DESCRIPTION.md

 In this step we want to be sure that our application is actually able to write 100 lines in the console.

+For simplicity we're going to assume that is fine write the lines on a list, because interacting with the console would be a bit more complex.
+So we can postpone using the real console for now.

 ## TODO List:
 - [ ] 1 - Create a new test
 - [ ] 2 - Write the expectation